Neural Radiance Fields for the Real World: A Survey: Fundamentals of NeRF

 The idea behind \textit{\gls{fe}} is to make input features learnable, thereby enabling the training and rendering to be accelerated without using a large \gls{mlp} for inference.
 This approach uses auxiliary grid-based data structures, such as voxel octrees~\cite{Sun2021DVGO}, hash grids~\cite{instant-ngp}, or planes~\cite{Chen2022TensoRF}, to store input features.
 These features are iteratively updated alongside the model's parameters through gradient backpropagation during training, adapting to the scene characteristics.
 Instant NGP~\cite{instant-ngp} is a representative work in this area.
 It arranges trainable features into multi-level hash grids, corresponding to different resolutions of voxel grids.
 Instant NGP retrieves features from vertices of the voxel $\mathcal{V}_l$ where a 3D point $\mathbf{p}$ is located at each level $l$.
 These multiresolution hash encodings are aggregated using trilinear interpolation to form the level-wise feature $f_{l}$, which is formally expressed as:

 where $n_l$ is the grid's linear size.
 A compact \gls{mlp} for rendering takes encodings concatenated from each level as its input.
 The design of multi-resolution hash grids and the use of small \glspl{mlp} successfully achieves fast training and high-quality rendering with a compact memory size.
+Yet, \gls{fe} has limited capabilities to handle scenes with scale changes.